tn-aixpa/parkings-demo/README.md

 The folder ``dashboards`` contains the dashboards that can be used for the visualization of the parking data.
 In particular

 - ``grafana_parkings.json`` defines a Grafana dashboard with the parking data.
 Import it in the grafana instance of interest and replace the UID of the ``digitalhub`` datasource with the one configured in your instance.

+## 4. ML Model Training and Serving

+Based on the historical data collected the project allows for training a parking occupancy prediction model and expose it as a service.
+The training code is managed by the ``train-multimodel`` operation (see ``src/train_multimodel.py`` for details) and creates a NBEATS DL global model using [darts](https://unit8co.github.io/) framework.
+The model is then deployed using Nuclio serverless platform with a custom service for this model to make predictions.
+The "parcheggi" contains the necessary details for declaring a serving functions, adding the trained model and deploying it on the platform using the custom server implementation (see ``predictor_serving.py`` for further details).